- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 3. Uninstall recent Windows updates

-- Press the Windows and I hotkey for the Settings app.
+- Press the Start button and select the Settings app.

-- Select the most recently installed patch update.
+- Right-click the most recently installed patch update and select Uninstall.

-Note: This resolution is for fixing the Bad Image error when it arises after recent Windows updates.
-If the Bad Image DLL issue arises when your PC has just received updates, then a defective update might be the culprit.
+This resolution is for fixing the Bad Image error when it arises after recent Windows updates.
+For example, a defective update might be the culprit if the Bad Image DLL issue occurs when your PC has just received updates.

-4. Reinstall software the Bad Image error arises for
+4. Reinstall the software that manifests the Bad Image error

-- Next, select the software the Bad Image error occurs for within the Programs and Features window.
+- Next, right-click the software for which the Bad Image error occurs and select Uninstall.

-- Restart your PC when you’ve removed the software.
+- Restart your PC after you’ve removed the software.

 You can uninstall software and more thoroughly remove leftovers with third-party uninstaller utilities.